JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Analysis

 \subsection{Basic Selections}

 The basic event selection uses only the most apparent features of the decay signature.
 The first variable regarded is the visible energy of the event.
-As illustrated in Fig.~\ref{fig:EvisCom}, it can be found that the visible energy of \PD is mostly concentrated in the range of $200\, {\rm MeV} \leq E_{vis} \leq 600 \, {\rm MeV}$, comparing to that of the \AN backgrounds.
-With the $E_{vis} $ cut, nearly half of the \AN events in the data sample can be rejected while the \PD survival rate is more than $94.6\%$.
+The visible energy of \PD comes from the energy deposition of $K^+$ and its decay daughters.
+The average energy deposition of $K^+$ is 105 MeV, while that of the decay daughters is 152 MeV and 354 MeV in the two dominant $K^+$ decay channels respectively.
+Therefore, as illustrated in Fig.~\ref{fig:EvisCom}, the visible energy of \PD is mostly concentrated in the range of $200\, {\rm MeV} \leq E_\text{vis} \leq 600 \, {\rm MeV}$, comparable to that of the \AN backgrounds.
+Nearly half of the \AN events in the simulated event sample can be rejected with the $E_\text{vis} $ cut, while the \PD survival rate is more than $94.6\%$.
 The left and right peaks mainly correspond to the $K^+ \to \mu^+ \nu_\mu$ and $K^+ \to \pi^+ \pi^0$ decay channels, respectively.

 In the second step, if the CD is triggered, the VETO detector is required to be quiet in two consecutive trigger windows of 1000 ns which is before and after the prompt signals respectively.
-In this way most muons can be removed, while the remaining muons usually get through CD near its surface.
-Concerning the remaining muons surviving the visible energy cut, its track length must be smaller than 3~m, which corresponds to a radius of the energy deposition center of 17.6 m.
-So the radius of volume cut is set to $R_V \leq 17.5$ m considering the reconstruction error.
+In this way most muons can be removed, while the remaining muons usually get through the CD near its surface.
+The remaining muons usually have smaller visible energies and shorter track lengths.
+Thus, the track of the remaining muons should be closer to the boundary of the CD.
+Consequently, they can be further removed by a volume cut.
+The volume within $R_V \leq 17.5$ m is defined as the fiducial volume of JUNO detector in \PD searches, thus the fiducial volume cut efficiency is 96.6\% and will be counted into the selection efficiency.